Is Omnipod available on the NHS?

 Scotland

-The Scottish Health Technologies Group (SHTG) released an SHTG Recommendation on Closed Loop Systems and the Artificial Pancreas for Type I Diabetes Mellitus (T1DM) in January 2022.
-A summary and a link to the full Recommendation document are online here.
-Scottish Health Boards are working on implementing this Recommendation through the ANIA programme.
+The Scottish Health Technologies Group (SHTG) released an SHTG recommendation on Closed Loop Systems and the Artificial Pancreas for Type I Diabetes Mellitus (T1DM) in January 2022.
+A summary and a link to the full recommendation document are online here.
+Scottish Health Boards have implemented this Recommendation through the ANIA programme.

 2col podders tech guide2 1200x900x96 2col podders tech guide2 1200x900x96